U.S. Resume Format: How to Write an American Resume

 But with different cultural expectations and preferences, it's essential to understand what makes a U.S. resume stand out.

-In this guide, we'll explore the key elements that employers look for on U.S. resumes, as well as tips and tricks on how to write a resume that gets noticed.
+In this guide, we'll explore the key elements that employers look for on U.S. resumes and offer tips and tricks for writing a resume that gets noticed.

-There are three standard formats for resumes in the U.S. — the chronological resume, the functional resume and the combination resume.
+There are three standard U.S. resume formats — the chronological resume, the functional resume and the combination resume.

-The most popular U.S. standard resume format is the chronological resume format, which highlights relevant work experience in reverse-chronological order.
+The most popular American resume format is the chronological resume format, which highlights relevant work experience in reverse-chronological order.

 In addition to following a reverse-chronological format, there are a few key elements to keep in mind as you format your U.S. resume: